Is Anxiety Curable?

-With the physical symptoms, they can be easily confused with other medical illnesses, so it can be difficult to attribute them to anxiety specifically.
-Seeing a professional is a good idea in any event because even if it is not related to anxiety, it could be a symptom of another illness or disorder.
+When physical symptoms are present, they can be easily confused with other medical illnesses, so it can be difficult to attribute them to anxiety specifically.
+Seeing a professional can be helpful in any event because even if it is not related to anxiety, it could be a symptom of another illness or disorder.

 What Are The Treatment Options?